DoubleML/doubleml-for-r/CONTRIBUTING.md

 ### Development Workflow
 In the following, the recommended way to contribute to DoubleML is described in detail.
-If you are just starting to work with Git and GitHub, we recommend to read [Happy Git and GitHub for the useR](https://happygitwithr.com/index.html) and the [chapter on Git and GitHub](https://r-pkgs.org/git.html) in Hadley Wickham's book R packages.
+If you are just starting to work with Git and GitHub, we recommend to read [Happy Git and GitHub for the useR](https://happygitwithr.com/index.html) and the [chapter on Git and GitHub](https://r-pkgs.org/git.html) in Hadley Wickham's book R Packages.
 The most important steps are: To **fork** the repo, then **add your changes** and finally submit a **pull-request**.
 1. **Fork** the [DoubleML repo](https://github.com/DoubleML/doubleml-for-r)
 by clicking on the Fork button (this requires a GitHub account).